pointfreeco/swift-structured-queries/Sources/StructuredQueriesCore/Documentation.docc/Articles/UpdateStatements.md

 ```

 > Important: This function is convenient for certain flows, but is less precise than
-> ``Table/update(or:set:)``, which specifies each column update explicitly.
-If a record is loaded
+> ``Table/update(set:)``, which specifies each column update explicitly.
+If a record is loaded from
-> from the database, mutated, and written back to the database at a later time, any writes that
+> the database, mutated, and written back to the database at a later time, any writes that happened
-> happened to that record in the meantime will be reverted.
+> to that record in the meantime will be reverted.

 ### Returning